geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 Parameters
 ^^^^^^^^^^

 Only the RESTFul interface ist implemented.
 No KVP and SOAP.
+You *have* to provide a value for the `timestamp` parameter, the keywords `current` or
+`default` are not supported for now.

 A request is in the form: